magepages/mpdocs/docs/rma/index.md

 - **Website**: Select the website to which the rule applies.
 - **Customer Group**: Select the group of customers to apply the rule.
 - **Priority**: Enter the priority for the rule
-- *Note*: The smaller the Priority value, the higher the priority.
+- *Note: The smaller the Priority value, the higher the priority*.

 #### 4.1.2.
 Condition